tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

   * **Answer:** Managing the general sale and creation of tokens automatically.

-* Why must we be careful about using `msg.sender` as a check-in our contracts?
+* Why must we be careful about using `msg.sender` as a check-in with our contracts?

   * **Answer:** `msg.sender` can also be another smart contract, so if the logic requires a human to be on the other end, it might not work.